Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Results and Discussion

-Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE} and \ref{fig:ParetoAE} show the Pareto-optimal solutions obtained by the NMG method.
-In Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE} and \ref{fig:ParetoAE}, the values of optimal indices are plotted in the objective-function space: the D-optimal index against the A-optimal index, the D-optimal index against the E-optimal index, and the A-optimal index against the E-optimal index, respectively.
+Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE}, and \ref{fig:ParetoAE} show the Pareto-optimal solutions obtained by the NMG method.
+In Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE}, and \ref{fig:ParetoAE}, the values of optimal indices are plotted in the objective-function space: the D-optimal index against the A-optimal index, the D-optimal index against the E-optimal index, and the A-optimal index against the E-optimal index, respectively.
 The red triangles denote optimization directions in the objective-function space.
-The results of sensor selection by the pure-greedy methods and the group-greedy methods are also plotted together for comparison.
-The number of sensor sets $L_{\rm{\max}}$ is set to 50 in the NMG and group-greedy methods, and the number of sensors selected is set to 20 in all methods.
+The results of sensor selection by the pure greedy methods and the group greedy methods are also plotted together for comparison.
+The number of sensor sets $L_{\rm{\max}}$ is set to 50 in the NMG and group greedy methods, and the number of sensors selected is set to 20 in all methods.

-Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE} and \ref{fig:ParetoAE} shows that the NMG method is able to find solutions superior to those found by the EG, EGG, AG, and AGG methods for all the optimality indices.
+Figs.~\ref{fig:ParetoDA}, \ref{fig:ParetoDE}, and \ref{fig:ParetoAE} show that the NMG method is able to find solutions superior to those found by the EG, EGG, AG, and AGG methods for all the optimality indices.
 The solutions obtained by the DG and DGG methods appear around the Pareto-optimal solutions obtained by the NMG method.
-Furthermore, the D-optimality index of the solution obtained by the DGG method is higher than that for the best solution obtained by the NMG method in terms of the D-optimality index, as discussed in the previous section.
+Furthermore, the index of D-optimality of the solution obtained by the DGG method is higher than that for the best solution obtained by the NMG method in terms of the D-optimality, as discussed in the previous section.

 Table~\ref{table:correlation} shows the correlation coefficients for each pair of the three optimality criteria.
 The results are analyzed using interactive Scatter Plot Matrix (iSPM), which is an optimal-solution visualization tool\cite{tatsukawa2017ispm}.
 It should be noted that the correlation coefficients in the case of $L_{\rm{\max}}=20$ and 50 are focused on in this subsection, since the correlation coefficients in the case of $L_{\rm{\max}}=5$ and 10 are not considered reliable due to the limited number of Pareto-optimal solutions ($L_{\rm{\max}}$).